RossBrunton/RThing/doc/task_submit_interface.md

 - `answered` Read the code provided, and treat it as an answer (the user typed and submitted some code).
 - `skipped` Skip this question and move onto the next task (the user clicked "skip").
-- `revealed` If allowable, reveal the answer to the student and continue onto the next task (the user clicked "reveal")
+- `revealed` If allowable, reveal the answer to the student and continue onto the next task (the user clicked "reveal").

 ### Fragments ###
 Fragments are basically elements to add to the document in specific places.
 When submitting a task the server returns an